JeffersonLab/clara-docs/docs/about.md

 Compared to commercial data processing frameworks, such as Apache Spark, Storm or other Hadoop based data engines, CLARA was designed specifically for scientific data processing needs.
-Even though tools are of paramount importance in science, we think that one’s focus should not be on the tool itself, but what you build with that tool.
-During the past decades, we witnessed innovations in software and hardware technologies that improve, and the same time confuse our research.
+Even though tools are of paramount importance in science, we think that one's focus should not be on the tool itself, but what you build with that tool.

+During the past decades, we
+witnessed innovations in software and hardware technologies that improve, and the same time confuse our research.
 In fact, software tools and technologies are developing at a pace that will minimize overall scientific results if we adopt new technologies every time they become available.
 So, we throw dice at the very beginning of a research process and choose a technology to aid our research.
 From that point on we are attached at the hip to the technology of our choice.

 Note that a research projects can last for a very long time, for example high energy and nuclear physics experiments can run for years and data can be analyzed and re-analyzed long after experiment is over.
 However, new technologies that appear during this time period can offer a substantial productivity boost, thus increasing scientific outcomes.
-Often adoption of new technologies is stopped by the roadblock of recoding a legacy code base (for example.
-Spark suggests Scala as a programming language, when we still have software components written in Fortran).
+Often adoption of new technologies is stopped by the roadblock of recoding a legacy code base (for example, Spark suggests Scala as a programming language, when we still have software components written in Fortran).

 So, how Clara is different?

 * Clara offers a micro-services environment where an existing data processing application decomposition will help gradual transition to a new technology (new and old technology based micro-services can coexist in a single application).

 * Clara allows tools to wrap legacy code in a micro-service.
-It can present Fortran, C++, Python, or Java legacy code segments as a Clara micro-services.
+  It can present Fortran, C++, Python, or Java legacy code segments as a CLARA micro-services.

 ## CLARA related publications